Jacek Majchrowski

-Jacek Maria Majchrowski (born 13 January 1947 in Sosnowiec) is a Polish politician, lawyer, historian, professor at the Jagiellonian University, and the current mayor of Kraków since 2002; making him the longest serving mayor in the history of the city, and the only one who was elected by the townspeople five times in a row.
+Jacek Maria Majchrowski (born 13 January 1947) is a Polish politician, lawyer, historian, and professor at the Jagiellonian University, who served as the Mayor of Kraków between 2002 and 2024.

 Biography

 Majchrowski was born on 13 January 1947 in Sosnowiec.
-He became a member of the Democratic Left Alliance, a major left-wing Polish political party, but suspended his membership for the duration of his mayorship in Kraków.
+In 1999 he joined Democratic Left Alliance, but suspended his membership for the duration of his mayorship in Kraków.
 He has written 14 history books, specializing mostly in the history of Polish political thought and doctrines.
 On 7 December 2015, he became co-president of the Council of European Municipalities and Regions.